 So, you might be wondering, how the fuck did he do that?
 Okay, so he’s a celebrity and he’s had a lot of publicity, but you know what?
 So’s Bjork, and her Kickstarter flopped like a tuna on a fishing trawler.

-I’m not going to lie to you, either.
 I haven’t seen Garden State and I didn’t chip in to the $2 million for Wish I Was Here.
-But I was tempted, which is quite impressive, because: a) it’s very hard to get me to part with my money, and b) I’m not the target audience here; I’m not into movies unless they feature Cillian Murphy or an 80s synth soundtrack.
-(I’m a sore disappointment to my movie buff friends, of whom there are many, but I make up for it by being supremely interesting and reading a lot of books.)
+But I was tempted, which is quite impressive, because: a) it’s very hard to get me to part with my money, and b) I’m not the target audience here.
+I’m not into movies unless they feature Cillian Murphy or an 80s synth soundtrack.
+(I make up for it by reading a lot of books, which everyone knows are better than movies anyway.)

 Anyway, get to the fucking point, Karen.
 Right?